esmuigors2/Prep2Cry/README.md

       pre2crys -g 225 -l 5.463209 -n 2 -w "20 0 0 0#9 0.25 0.25 0.25#"

 The Wyckoff positions are given in a single line where the hash substitutes for the newline.
+Otherwise they are just as in the input file.

 2. Then log in onto Your computational server and make a directory for calculation of Your compound of interest.
 3. If You only want to prepare a single file: